 3 Consolidate debt with a balance transfer credit card

-Consolidating multiple credit card balances into one lower-rate card will not only lower your interest rate but possibly reduce your monthly payment.
+Consolidating multiple credit card balances into one lower-rate credit card or loan will not only lower your interest rate but possibly reduce your monthly payment.
 Focusing on a single payment each month might enable you to pay off your debt faster and more efficiently.

-Refinance and Save at Choice One Credit Union.
+Refinance and Save at Choice One Community Credit Union.

 *APR = Annual Percentage Rate.
 Rates shown are for qualified borrowers based on creditworthiness and are subject to change without notice.
 Rates for Home Equity loans and Personal loans include a .25% discount for auto deduct from a Choice One share or share draft account.
 Contact the credit union for complete details and current rates.